IRTF-PEARG/ietf-fingerprinting/draft-wood-privsec-wfattacks.md

 minimizing the sum of two costs: sequence transpositions and sequence deletions or insertions.
 These two costs are computed separately, in contrast to the first approach which computes them simultaneously.

+Hayes et al. {{hayes2016k}} developed an attack called k-fingerprinting, which uses a k-NN classifier with features ranked by random decision forests.
+Their feature set includes timing information, e.g., statistics on packets per second, among the higher ranked features.
+(Higher ranked features have more weight in the classification phase.)
+Yan et al. {{yan2018feature}} used similar (manually curated) features with a CNN-based classifier.
+Time-based features were among the more effective features identified.
+Rahman et al. {{rahman2019tik}} improved time-based features by focusing on bursts, e.g., burst length, variance, inter-burst delay, etc., rather than more granular per-packet statistics.
+(The latter tend to vary for inconsistencies across packet traces for websites.)
+This improved accuracy of existing Deep Learning attacks from Sirinam et al. {{sirinam2018deep}}, especially when coupled with packet direction information.

 3. Open-world WF on Tor and TLS: Panchenko et al. {{panchenko2011website}}
 were the first to use a support vector machine (SVM) classifier trained with web domain-specific features, such as HTML document sizes, as well as packet lengths.